A trust and control layer for proxying traffic to MCP servers

 MCP server options

-External MCP server
+Use any external MCP server

 For production environments, you can expose any remote MCP server to AI Gateway.
 This setup gives AI clients access to internal systems while enforcing strict control at the edge.